Integralist/integralist.co.uk/content/posts/vim.md

 **IMPORTANT**: I want people to realise that they don't need super complex Vim configurations with lots of third-party plugins, and this entire post is built on that motivation.
 This means you'll find nearly everything described here is just plain Vim (no plugins).
 Don't get me wrong, I use [a few plugins](https://github.com/Integralist/dotfiles/blob/master/.vimrc#L120-L142), but I try to keep them to a minimum and rely more on the fundamentals of how Vim works.

+> **NOTE**: Remember that `:help <some_phrase>` is your friend!
+So if you don't know about any features I mention (and I don't explain them in this post), then use Vim's help feature.
+You can also try https://vimhelp.org/ too, which is a nice UI with autocomplete search box.

 **Let's take a look at what we'll be covering...**

 - [Using Vim with no plugins](#using-vim-with-no-plugins)